Website Redesign – Everything You Need To Know

 Keywords – Google looks at many things when ranking websites, and keywords are one ranking factor.
 Keywords are simply the words used on your website that tell Google, and visitors, what your website is about.
 In your website redesign, you’ll need keyword research to inform your copy, what pages you have on the site, and many other things.

 Why redesign a website?
 Sometimes it’s obvious why a company needs a website revamp.
 Your website may be out of date, poorly designed, or have bad content.
 But there are other times when it’s less obvious to the eye, so let’s look at the reasons why you would consider redesigning your website.

 1. Your website isn’t responsive.

 This means it doesn’t work well on a mobile device and users have to pinch, pull and scroll every which way to use the site.
 If your website is not responsive, it should be a top priority to redesign.

 - The first and most important reason is that your customers and prospects won’t use your website.
 People expect great online experiences.
 It’s a basic requirement and people immediately leave sites that aren’t responsive because they know they can find information in a million other places with a simple Google search.

 - Google also uses mobile-first indexing.
 This means Google looks at your website’s mobile experience before looking at the desktop version.
 If it looks and performs poorly on mobile, you’re less likely to show up in search results – even on a desktop.

 - In 2009, the global percentage of all search traffic via mobile was 0.7%.
-In 2018, it was 52.2%.
+In 2015, it was around 35%.
+In 2020, mobile account for about 52.2% of all web traffic.
 If you don’t have a responsive site, you may be eliminating more than half your audience – and counting.